alebabai/go-kit-kafka/_examples/README.md

 ### Services

-- _producer_ - the service that provide an endpoint to produce an event
+- **producer** - a service that provides an endpoint for generating and producing events to the specified topic in Apache Kafka

-- _consumer_ - the service that able to consume events from kafka topic, store them the in inmemory storage and provide an endpoint to list all consumed events
+- **consumer** - the service that able to consume events from kafka topic, store them the in inmemory storage and provide an endpoint to list all consumed events

 ## Usage